© Cherrystone

 Maison du Riz

-The Maison du Riz is an educational centre where visitors can learn about how rice growing has evolved from when it first began in Camargue to the present day, in three different areas: a space devoted to specific rice cultivation equipment, a space dedicated to the grain of rice and the various stages of processing, and a small shop.
-The Rozière family, passionate rice farmers, will be delighted to welcome you.
+The Maison du Riz is an educational place that tells the story of the evolution of rice-growing from its beginnings in the Camargue to the present day.
+Three areas have been created: an area devoted to specific rice-growing equipment, an area dedicated to the rice grain and its various stages of processing, and a store area.
+Passionate rice growers, the Roziere family will be delighted to welcome you.

 Details